zakkhoyt/KeyCodes/README.md

-### Keycodes
+### Keycode

 Cocoa does not provide a list of key code constants.

 This file constants wrappers around Carbon's <HIToolbox/Events.h> header file.
 This just provides swifty syntax sugar.
-Think of it as "NSKeyCodes".
+Think of it as "NSKeyCode".

 Example Usage: